vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 Each pattern creates the following infrastructure in the VPC:

-The following patterns are available:

-* The VPC pattern deploys a simple IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters.
+- The VPC pattern deploys a basic IBM Cloud VPC infrastructure without any compute resources like VSIs or Red Hat OpenShift clusters.
-* The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC.
+- The QuickStart VSI pattern deploys an edge VPC with one VSI and a jump server VSI in the management VPC.
-* The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC.
+- The virtual server (VSI) pattern deploys identical virtual servers across the VSI subnet tier in each VPC.
-* The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC.
+- The Red Hat OpenShift Kubernetes (ROKS) pattern deploys identical clusters across the VSI subnet tier in each VPC.
-* The mixed pattern provisions both of these elements.
+- The mixed pattern provisions both of these elements.

 For more information about the default configuration, see [Default Secure Landing Zone configuration](.docs/pattern-defaults.md).